 In 2010 the Museum started looking at expanding its facilities in order to better serve the community and care for its collections.
 Some recent highlights:

-2013 chosen by Colorado Humanities to host the travelling Smithsonian Exhibit: Journey Stories
+2013 chosen by Colorado Humanities to host the Traveling Smithsonian Exhibit: Journey Stories

 2014 started the biannual Mt Harris Day event to commemorate the now defunct community of Mt.
-Harris as well as mining company towns that once existed on Hwy 40 in West Routt County.
+Harris as well as mining company towns that once existed along Hwy 40 in West Routt County.

 renovated the downstairs windows on the Depot (through a matching grant from MAHFAB)